DataDog/Miscellany/aws_cloudwatch_cost_calculator/README.md

-# Calculate Datadog costs for crawling AWS CloudWatch Metrics
+# Calculate Datadog costs for crawling AWS CloudWatch Custom Metrics
 This script will _estimate_ the cost of Datadog crawling AWS for its CloudWatch metrics.

 The purpose of this script is to help answer questions like: